shannonbux/shannon-soper-portfolio/src/pages/instructure-sales-training/index.md

 ## Hosting the summit

-This pilot program went swimmingly and ended in a fun culminating party where the winning teams and individuals received awards, everyone who completed courses got magnets to show what they completed, and they could keep working beyond the deadline to get any magnets they didn't have yet.
+This pilot program went swimmingly and ended in a fun culminating party where the winning teams and individuals received awards, everyone who completed courses got magnets to show what they completed, and they could keep working beyond the deadline to get any magnets they didn’t have yet.